5 tips for speedy summer air travel

 Get through the airport with your sanity intact

-Summer means vacation time, and that vacation necessitates travel.
+The holidays mean family time, and, depending on how far away that family is, that often necessitates travel.
 Traveling a few hundred miles or more used to come with a couple options -- the big two are driving or air travel.
 But with sticker shock at the gas pump, fewer of us may be hitting the open road, instead opting to take to the friendly skies.

 Air travel has become more difficult with flight delays and more intrusive security screening.
 And while these hassles can take some of the luster off of air travel, going into it with the right frame of mind can make a huge difference.